caseproof/pretty-links-chrome-extension/README.md

 ### Managing Links

-#### Creating New Links
-1. Click "+ Add Link" at the top of the popup
-2. Fill in the required fields:
-   - Title
-   - Slug
-   - Target URL
-3. Click "Add Link" to save

-#### Editing Links
-1. Click the "Edit" button on any link
-2. Modify the desired fields
-3. Click "Save Changes" to update

-#### Copying Links
-- Click the "Copy" button to copy the short URL to your clipboard
-- A success message will confirm the copy

 #### Inserting Links
 1. Focus on any text input field on a webpage
 2. Click the "Insert" button on the desired link
-3. The short URL will be inserted at the cursor position
+3. The short URL will be inserted at the cursor position*

+*Note: For Google Docs, please use the "Copy" button and paste manually as direct insertion is currently not supported.

 #### Deleting Links
 1. Click the "Delete" button on any link
-2. Confirm the deletion in the popup
+2. Confirm the deletion
-3. The link will be permanently removed
+3. Link will be removed from your PrettyLinks

-## Pagination
-- Links are displayed 10 per page
-- Use the Previous/Next buttons to navigate between pages
-- Current page and total pages are shown

 ## Troubleshooting

 ### Common Issues
+1. Google Docs Integration
+   - Currently, direct link insertion in Google Docs is not supported
+   - Use the "Copy" button and paste manually instead

-1. Connection Failed
+2. Connection Failed
    - Verify your WordPress site URL is correct
    - Check that your API Key is valid
    - Ensure your WordPress site is accessible

-2. Insert Not Working
+3. Insert Not Working
    - Make sure you're focused on an editable text field
    - Some websites may restrict script injection
+   - For Google Docs, use copy/paste method

-3. Authorization Error
+4. Authorization Error
    - Verify your API Key in the options page
    - Check PrettyLinks plugin permissions

+## Supported Platforms

-### Support
+### Editors
-If you encounter any issues:
-1. Check that PrettyLinks is properly installed and activated on your WordPress site
-2. Verify your API Key in PrettyLinks → Developer Tools
-3. Contact MemberPress support for additional assistance
+- WordPress Gutenberg ✅
+- WordPress Classic Editor ✅
+- Gmail ✅
+- Regular contenteditable elements ✅
+- Google Docs (Copy/paste only) ⚠️

 ## Technical Requirements
 - Google Chrome browser
 - WordPress website with PrettyLinks plugin installed
+- PrettyLinks Developer Tools plugin activated
 - Valid PrettyLinks API Key
 - HTTPS for production sites (recommended)

-## Security Notes
+## Privacy & Security
-- Your API Key is stored securely in Chrome's storage sync
-- All communication with your WordPress site uses secure API endpoints
+- API keys are encrypted locally
-- No sensitive data is stored locally
+- No tracking or data collection
+- Open-source codebase for transparency

 ## Updates
 The extension can be updated by:
 1. Downloading the latest version
-2. Removing the existing extension
+2. Running `npm install` and `npm run build`
-3. Loading the new version using "Load unpacked"
+3. Updating the extension in Chrome using "Load unpacked"
 4. Your settings will be preserved between updates

+## Contributing
+We welcome contributions!
+Please read our contributing guidelines before submitting pull requests.

+## License
+Copyright © 2025 PrettyLinks, LLC.
+All rights reserved.

+## Support
+For issues and feature requests, please use the GitHub issue tracker.